lskatz/Kalamari/paper/mra.md

 ## Abstract

-Kalamari is a curated resource that represents genomes of organisms relevant to public health, designed to support genomic epidemiology and pathogen surveillance.
+Kalamari is a resource that supports genomic epidemiology and pathogen surveillance.
-Kalamari provides a streamlined set of representative genomes, including bacterial pathogens, viral and protist pathogens, host organisms, and common contaminants.
+Kalamari consists of representative genomes, including bacterial, viral, and protist pathogens, plus host organisms, and common contaminants.
-The resource comprises NCBI GenBank accessions, a custom taxonomy based on the NCBI Taxonomy database, and specialized software for database construction and analysis.
+Kalamari also contains a custom taxonomy based on the NCBI Taxonomy database and specialized software for database construction and analysis.
-Notably, Kalamari includes curated plasmid sequences and customized taxonomic identifiers to improve the accuracy of metagenomic analysis, even in complex samples.
-The database is designed to be compatible with popular bioinformatics tools like Kraken1, Kraken2, BLAST+, and Mash, making it a versatile asset for researchers and public health professionals.
-Kalamari’s genome set is carefully selected by subject matter experts and curated datasets of complete genomes.
-This resource can be employed for quality control of single-genome samples or for comprehensive metagenomic studies, enabling the accurate detection and characterization of pathogens, hosts, and contaminants in various environmental and clinical samples.

-## Introduction
+## Announcement

 Public Health laboratories sequence microbial pathogens daily for genomic epidemiology, i.e., to track pathogen spread [@armstrong2019pathogen].
 Usually, this surveillance is in the form of whole genome sequencing (WGS) from single cultures,